MycroftAI/documentation/docs/skill-development/skill-structure/logging.md

 A logger is available through the `MycroftSkill` base class.
 This means that you can use it within a Skill without needing to import the `logging` package.
 You can simply call `self.log` from within the class of your Skill.

-Here is a quick example of an `info` level message used in a Skill.
-We will learn more about different levels shortly.
+Here is a quick example of an INFO level log message used in a Skill.
+We will learn more about the other levels shortly.

 ```python
 from adapt.intent import IntentBuilder